nf-core/website/markdown/usage/troubleshooting.md

     FATAL:   Unable to pull docker://nfcore/rnaseq:1.3: While searching for mksquashfs: exec: "mksquashfs": executable file not found in $PATH
 ```

-In such a case, please install `mksquashfs` or ask in your IT department that this package is installed for you.
+If this is the case, please install `mksquashfs` or ask your IT department to install the package for you.

 ## Cannot find input files when using Singularity